Vacant Lots, Paved and Unpaved Areas

 - Remains unused and undeveloped for more than 15 days.

 Dust control measures include establishing a vegetative ground cover (such as shrubs and grasses), applying dust suppressants, or applying surface gravel.
 The owner or operator of the area could also stabilize and restore all disturbed areas so that they are similar to nearby undisturbed native conditions.
-For more information, consult the Open Areas and Vacant Lots Flyer.
+For more information, consult the Vacant Lots flyer.